awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 ```

 **Envoy Container Definition**
-Your Amazon ECS task definitions must contain the [App Mesh Envoy container image](https://docs.aws.amazon.com//app-mesh/latest/userguide/envoy.html) below\.
-You can replace the *us\-west\-2* with any Region that App Mesh is supported in\.
-For a list of supported regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.
+Your Amazon ECS task definitions must contain the [App Mesh Envoy container image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html) below\.
+You can replace *us\-west\-2* with any Region that App Mesh is supported in, except for the `me-south-1` Region\.
+For a list of supported Regions, see [App Mesh Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/appmesh.html)\.
+To use the image for the `me-south-1` Region, replace *840364872350* with `772975370895` and replace *us\-west\-2* with `me-south-1`\.

 ```
 840364872350.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy:v1.12.2.1-prod